mlamleli85/ecommerce_feedback_analyser/README.md

 ### Future Features

 - Implement user login profiles to separate admin views from customer views.
-- Add sorting filters to break down rating averages by individual store categories.
-- Build a terminal-based visual chart to display rating trends over time.

 ---

 ## Data Model

-I chose an object-oriented design for this application by building an `ECommerceAnalyser` class as the core structural blueprint.
+I chose an object-oriented design for this application by building an `eCommerceAnalyser` class as the core structural blueprint.

 The program creates an instance of this analyzer to store application rules (like accepted retail categories), maintain the cloud worksheet link, and provide specific methods to process user entries and display statistics.